zhangbozhb/ChameleonSwift/README.md

     **Note**: Auto call is convenient and save your time, but you should follow some rules, or else you may be in trouble.

-    * No Crash: Be aware you should promise you method ch_switchTheme(_:pre:) and ch_switchBlock run without exceptions.
-If unfortunately it happened, you app will crash.
+    * No Crash: Be aware you should promise you ChameleonCallBackProtocol and ch.refreshBlock If unfortunately it happened, you app will crash.
     * Save your status: You should save you status aware in some place, and theme switch method should status aware. since callback is automatic, if you theme or you appearance is status related, it may work not properly.
 For example, you has a button which theme is status related.
 Its background is black in Day, white in Night, and red if it selected; if you have never save your selection status or theme switch ignored selection status, auto callback will not work properly.

 * 2, Call orders:
     * order between parent and child(view/subviews, view controller/ child view controller): child will call before parent;
-    * ch_switchTheme(_:pre:) and ch_switchBlock: if both defined, ch_switchTheme(_:pre:) run before switchThemeBlock;
+    * ChameleonCallBackProtocol and ch.refreshBlock: if both defined, ChameleonCallBackProtocol run before ch.refreshBlock;
     * view, view controller: if your app switch theme, view theme switch related method run before view controller.
 If you change one view theme in both view and view controller, changes in view controller will take effect.

     **Note**:
-    * View and View controller work separately. if you call ch_switchTheme in view controller, its view theme switch method will not run.
+    * View and View controller work separately. if you call ch.refresh in view controller, its view theme switch method will not run.

 * 4, You may find your switch theme method not call when you view controller is beyond application rootViewController tree.
-In this case, you normal is call ch_registerViewController()
+In this case, you normal is call ch.register()
     ```
-    viewControllerInstance.ch_registerViewController()
+    viewControllerInstance.ch.register()
     ```
     In most cases, your do not need call this method, how ever your are free to call this method at any time

 ### Swift Version:
     default support is Swift 3.
 If you use it in Swift 2 you should use 1.x version.

+### Migration:
+   version 2.2 is break change. server changes should apply:

+* 1, func ch_switchTheme(_ now: Any, pre: Any?) no longer available
+    * a, your should extension UIView/UIViewController support ChameleonCallBackProtocol
+    * b, rename to switchTheme(now: Any, pre: Any?)
+* 2, ThemeSwitchHelper to ChameleonHelper
+    * a, func currentTheme() to func current()
+* 3, ch_* function/property not available and use ch.* instead

 ## Installation